-Scientists have identified around 900 volatile flavor compounds in coffee.
-To give you some perspective, they’ve only identified around 500 in wine.
-So there’s a ton going on in your cup, and it can be overwhelming to talk about.
+We all have tongues and taste buds that live on them.
+Whether you've got a lab coat and a platinum covered cupping spoon or you're just sippin' on a cup of the good stuff, we all taste.
+That said, identifying specific flavors can be tricky.
+Scientists have identified around 900 volatile flavor compounds in coffee, so there’s a ton going on in your cup and it can sometimes be overwhelming to talk about.
 Because of this, anything that hits you while tasting is probably worth noting.
 There's no real right or wrong, so we urge you to have fun with it and not put too much pressure on yourself.
 Here are a few tasting terms that will help you break down the coffee that's breakdancing on your tongue.

 Fragrance / Aroma